danixek/PojistakNET/README_EN.md

-# Pojišťák.NET
+# 🧾 Pojišťák.NET – Insurance Records in ASP.NET

-This project was created as the final project of a retraining course at ITnetwork.
+This project was created as the final assignment for a retraining course at ITnetwork.

-I found the original version unfinished, so I started revising and expanding it to better showcase my skills and serve as a portfolio piece for seeking a junior IT position.
+The original version was functional but conceptually incomplete – so I decided to revisit and improve it
+to better reflect my skills and serve as a portfolio piece for applying to junior IT positions.

+---

-## About the project
+## 🧩 About the Project

+**Pojišťák.NET** is a simple web application for managing insurance clients and their policies.
-Pojišťák.NET is an insurance management application built with ASP.NET Core, using Identity for user management and EF Core for database access.
+It is built with ASP.NET Core MVC, using ASP.NET Identity for user authentication and Entity Framework Core as the ORM.

+The application demonstrates core concepts such as authentication, role-based authorization, entity relationships,
+and the separation of public and authenticated areas of the website.

+---

-## Project status
+## ✅ Project Status

-The project is actively under development, with ongoing adjustments to architecture and code.
-Compared to the original, I plan to completely redesign the user interface to reflect my taste rather than blindly copying the original requirements.
-I also intend to add admin login and implement advanced features that are atypical for a junior project, to make it stand out.

-I believe these changes will help build a stronger portfolio,
-showing not only my skills but also my willingness to program and create unique solutions.
+The project is **considered complete** and is **not in active development** at the moment.

+All key features have been implemented to meet the expectations for a junior-level .NET developer.
+There is still room for further enhancements, such as:

+- improved XSS protection,
+- user profile management,
+- CI/CD pipeline and audit logging.

+These features were left out due to prioritization of stability, time constraints, and technical limitations.
+However, the project remains open for future improvements if needed or desired.

+---

+## ✨ Implemented Features

+- ASP.NET Identity – registration, login, role management (`User`, `Admin`, `SuperAdmin`)
+- Creating articles and managing accounts, including admins.
+- Basic dashboard with role-based access control
+- CRUD operations for managing insured individuals and their insurance records
+- Logging and basic audit tracking (login events, data changes)
+- Form validation
+- Clear separation of public vs. protected areas
+- Dependency Injection, `DbContext` registration, and basic testing

+---

+## 🟡 Potential Improvements (Non-blocking)

+- Paging support for large datasets
+- Additional XSS protection beyond built-in mechanisms
+- Profile editing for standard users
+- CI/CD integration, two-factor authentication, responsive design
+- Improved form helpers and UX refinements

+---

+## 🧠 Summary

+This project demonstrates practical skills in ASP.NET Core web development.
+It meets the expectations for a junior developer portfolio and is ready for presentation to recruiters or hiring managers.

+> 🎯 The goal was not perfection, but a clean, functional, and extensible project that shows real-world abilities – not just a template assignment.

 ## How to run the project